icgc-dcc/dcc-docs/docs/pcawg/data.md

 | European Genome-phenome Archive (<a href="https://ega-archive.org"><i class="fa-no-icon"></i>EGA</a>) | Data Archive | Aligned WGS, RNA-Seq | All Non-US projects |
 | Protected Data Cloud (<a href="https://bionimbus-pdc.opensciencedatacloud.org"><i class="fa-no-icon"></i>PDC</a>) | Data Object | Aligned WGS, RNA-Seq, variant calls, downstream analysis results | All US projects (TCGA projects) |

-*Note:* Subset of Non-US projects with policy permits data to be hosted at AWS can be found from <a href="aws_projects.txt"><i class="fa-no-icon"></i>here</a>.
+*NOTE:* Subset of Non-US projects with policy permits data to be hosted at AWS can be found from <a href="aws_projects.txt"><i class="fa-no-icon"></i>here</a>.

 ### Apply for Data Access

-Most of the PCAWG data are controlled access that are subjected to data usage agreement.
+Most of the PCAWG data is controlled access that is subject to data usage agreement.
 Please follow instructions at [_ICGC DACO_](https://icgc.org/daco) to apply for access to controlled data of all non-US projects.
 For US TCGA portion of the PCAWG data, apply for access through [_dbGaP_](https://dbgap.ncbi.nlm.nih.gov).

 ### Browse / Search for PCAWG Data